Installation

 ORIGIN.The

-ORIGINenvironment variable is a critical security setting that tells gdluxx what domain to expect for all requests.
-This helps prevent CSRF attacks.In your
+ORIGINenvironment variable is mandatory.
+It tells gdluxx what domain to expect for all requests.
+This helps prevent CSRF issues.In your

 .envfile, setORIGINto the URL you will use to access the application.- Most common: If you're accessing the app via